psi-im/psi/Readme-cmake.txt

   to build qca library from https://github.com/psi-im/qca with Psi
   Adds: DTLS, Blake2b and other useful for XMPP crypto-stuff

+> -DJINGLE_SCTP=ON

+  enable SCTP over ICE Jingle transport / data channels adds BUNDLED_USRSCTP option if ON (default ON)

 > -DBUNDLED_USRSCTP=ON

-  to build usrsctp library from official github repository Compile compatible usrsctp lib when system one is not available or uncompatible (required for p2p file transfer)
+  to build usrsctp library from official github repository Compile compatible usrsctp lib when system one is not available or uncompatible (required for p2p file transfer.
+Available only if JINGLE_SCTP flag set to ON)

 > -DUSE_ASPELL=OFF